 Despite having both legs amputated below the knee as a toddler, he excelled in sports, representing his country in the Paralympic Games and the 2012 London Olympics.

-Steenkamp was found shot to death in Pistorius’ home, and he acknowledged firing the fatal shots through his bathroom door.
-He said he mistook his girlfriend, who was a model and law school graduate, for an intruder.
+Steenkamp was found shot to death in his home, and he acknowledged firing the fatal shots through his bathroom door.

 Last year, a judge found him “negligent” in Steenkamp’s death.
 But the judge said he did not commit murder nor did he intend to kill her.